silvadenisaraujo/silvadenisaraujo.github.io/_posts/2019-03-11-challenges-in-creating-a-personal-website.md

 description: A brief description on the challenges of a personal website
 ---

-### Have you ever tought how hard it is to build a personal website for you ?
+### Have you ever thought how hard it is to build a personal website for you ?

 During the past weeks I have been working on my online presence to show a little bit more about my work, skills and also to *engage more with the software development communities*.